ramanshahdatascience/contector/README.md

 # Contact reminders for power connectors

-This repo contains an Excel workbook (built with Excel for Mac 2019) to accomplish the core bookkeeping in [How to be a Power Connector](https://isbnsearch.org/isbn/9780071830737) by Judy Robinett.
+This repo contains an Excel workbook (built with Excel for Mac 2019 but intended to be backward-compatible to Excel 2003) to accomplish the core bookkeeping in [How to be a Power Connector](https://isbnsearch.org/isbn/9780071830737) by Judy Robinett.

 Robinett argues that the heart of "networking" or "strategic relationship